hanabi/hanabi.github.io/other-conventions/BGA.md

 ### Clue Focus on Retouched Cards - Changed

 * When multiple cards are "touched" by a clue, it typically only means to play one card.
 We call that card the *focus* of the clue.
-* On BGA, the focus can be on a card which was already clued before, if that card is now know to be playable (where you may assume that the card is not rainbow if it has no negative color information).
+* On BGA, the focus can either be on the "brand new" card, or a card that is "filled in".
+Typically, if a filled in card looks like it is playable, then that is the focus.
 For example, in a Rainbow game:
   * Red 1 is played on the stacks.
   * Alice has a card in her hand clued with number 2.
   * Bob clues Alice red, filling in the 2 with red and also introducing a brand new card on her newest slot.